-Element Description label The name of the timer to be stopped and logged, or NULL for an unlabeled timer. timeStamp If specified as 0, the current time is recorded. rmFlag Specify as 0 (default) to stop the timer without removing it; otherwise specify as non-zero.
-A timer that is not removed can be stopped multiple times so as to measure intervals comprising this timed event.
+Element Description label The name of the timer to be stopped and logged.
+If label does not match a label entered with a previous Measure.TimerStart call, the most recent unlabeled timer is stopped. time stamp If specified as 0, the current time is recorded. rmFlag Specify as 0(default) to stop the timer without removing it; otherwise, specify as nonzero.
+A timer that is not removed can be stopped multiple times in order to measure intervals comprising this timed event.

-- ERROR_CONVERT_BSTR.
-An encountered string cannot be converted. - ERROR_INVALID_PARM.
+- ERROR CONVERT BSTR.
+An encountered string cannot be converted. - ERROR INVALID PARM.
 A required argument is missing or invalid. - TSS NOSERVER.
-No previous successful call to TSSSession.Connect. - TSS_INVALID.
-The timer label is invalid, or there is no unlabeled timer to stop. - TSS_ABORT.
+No previous successful call to TSSSession.
+Connect. - TSS INVALID.
+The timer label is invalid, or there is no unlabeled timer to stop. - TSS ABORT.
 Pending abort resulting from a user request to stop a suite run.

-If you handle one of these errors and do not log it, TestManager will not be aware of the error and will not log a Fail result for it.
-The script will continue to run, and TestManager could log a Pass result for the script.
+If you handle one of these errors and do not log it, TestManager is not aware of the error and does not log a Fail result for it.
+The script continues to run, and TestManager could log a Pass result for the script.

-Normally, this call associates an ending timestamp with a label specified with TimerStart.
-If the specified label was not set by a previous TimerStartbut an unlabeled timer exists, this call uses the start time specified with TimerStart for the unlabeled timer.
+Normally, this call associates an ending time stamp with a label specified with TimerStart.
+If the specified label was not set by a previous TimerStart but an unlabeled timer exists, this call uses the start time specified with TimerStart for the unlabeled timer.
 If rmFlag is specified as 0, multiple invocations of TimerStop are allowed against a single TimerStart.
 This usage (see the example) allows you to subdivide a timed event into separate timed intervals.